andrzejsliwa/andrzejsliwa.github.io/_posts/2018-09-14-pairing-challanges.md

 Cons (and Pros)
 - will require more communication on dedicated slack channels
-- will need more structured discussion focused on a well-defined outcome (when will be difficult to achieve the outcome we can write post about the subject)
+- will need more structured discussion focused on a well-defined outcome (when will be difficult to achieve the outcome we can write a post about the subject)
 - will persist one-to-one discussion outcomes to rest of the team (as summary similar to "Meeting minutes")
 - will increase the number of channels, but it will be more structured on oriented on the subject (vs. discussion on Engineering channel)

 # Conclusion
 Pairing is an individual experience, limited by personal preferences, working style, and personality.
 Founding good pairing mate isn't easy and requires building the trustful and respectful relation, after years of working together some mates can almost read your mind.
+Like every technique have own trade-offs.
-Provided ideas are not ultimate answers instead set of ideas about how to make pairing a more enjoyable experience and more beneficial for all of us.
+Provided ideas are not ultimate answers, they are instead set of ideas about how to make pairing a more enjoyable experience and more beneficial for all of us.